 From there, if we have any verification-related feedback, we will email you suggesting changes.

-Once those changes, if any, are addressed, we will email you (or, if we have already corresponded with your manuscript's corresponding editor, we will email them) with a 'private share link' to a PEER REVIEW COPY: [your capsule's title].
-Anyone whom you share this link with will subsequently be able to view and download your code, data, and results (and the computational environment via export capsule) -- with or without an account.
+Once those changes, if any, are addressed, we will email your editor (or you, to send on to your editor, if the editor is not known yet) a 'private share link' to a PEER REVIEW COPY: [your capsule's title].
+Anyone whom the editor shares this link with will subsequently be able to view and download a copy of your code, data, and results (and the computational environment via export capsule) -- with or without an account.

 Reviewers won't be able to run your code until they sign up for the platform, duplicate the capsule to their own dashboards, and press 'Run'.
 In light of this, we recommend that you make your reproducible results as complete as possible, to let all reviewers inspect your results at a glance.